-In this review, I’m going to tell you about five paintball guns.
-We’ll cover their key features, discuss a few pros and cons, and talk about what kind of qualities you should look for in a paintball gun (or, as they’re referred to in industry jargon: markers).
+In this review, I’m going to tell you about seven of the best paintball guns available.
+We’ll cover their key features and discuss a few pros and cons.

-Quick Answer: The 5 Best Paintball Guns For 2017
+Quick Answer: The 7 Best Rated Paintball Guns For 2021

 - Empire Paintball Axe Marker